Manaslu Circuit Trek Permit with Cost (Updated 2026)

 With transparent costs and no hidden charges, you can plan your budget before you even pack your bag.

 💡 All three permits must be arranged through a registered trekking agency.
-The Manaslu Restricted Area Permit (MRAP) cannot be obtained independently, this is Nepal government law.
-Hi Nepal Treks handles the complete permit process on your behalf.
+As of March 22, 2026, even individual solo foreign tourists can now apply for the Manaslu Restricted Area Permit (MRAP), however, it must still be processed through a registered trekking agency as per Nepal government law.
+Independent self-application remains not permitted.
+Hi Nepal Treks handles the complete permit process on your behalf, whether you are trekking solo or in a group.

 What Permits Do You Need for the Manaslu Circuit Trek?